RedheadedGamer/victus_grub/README.md

 # HP Victus GRUB Theme

+NONE OF THE FOLLOWING IS ACCURATE AND THIS REPOSITORY IS A MAJOR WIP

 A minimalistic, premium GRUB theme inspired by HP Victus branding featuring ultra-sleek modern design with optimized layout and enhanced visual hierarchy.

 ![HP Victus Theme Background](themes/victus/background.png)